seymasgin/Seferihisar-Fire-Analysis/README.md

 Pixel area (example from current imagery): ~230.800273 m² (Pixel sizes: X=15.19663938891937 m, Y= -15.199472843208387 m).
 Use actual raster metadata in scripts.

-Outputs & Example results

-The original analysis produced the following example numbers (see İzmir_Seferihisar_Yangın.docx attached):
+📊 Example Results

+Example findings (from the document):

-• NDVI mean before: 0.3697858273984446
+• NDVI mean before: 0.3698

-• NDVI mean after: 0.318539030628077
+• NDVI mean after: 0.3185

-• dNDVI mean change: ~0.0513
+• dNDVI change: ~0.0513

-Burned area estimates (example from the document):
+Estimated burned areas:

-• By NDVI-based mask: ~5,077.83 ha
+• NDVI-based: ~5,077.8 ha

-• By NBR-based mask: ~4,479.34 ha
+• NBR-based: ~4,479.3 ha

-Approximate difference: ~600 ha (~13–14%) — depends on preprocessing and thresholds.
+• Difference: ~600 ha (~13–14%) — depends on thresholds and preprocessing.

+🧠 Interpretation

+The burned area calculated in this study using satellite imagery and vegetation indices (e.g., NBR) was 5,077.8 ha and 4,479.3 ha approximately, compared to the 11000 ha recorded approximately in reality.
+The difference of 6000 ha (53%) arises from factors such as the spatial resolution of the imagery, the threshold values used in the classification, and the presence of mixed pixels where partially burned and unburned areas coexist.
+Also, It arises from the nature of the terrain where Seferihisar is located, because if the area is very steep and mountainous, the results can vary quite.